The Gouro Zaouli Masks from Côte d’Ivoire

 Double Mask

 Many cultures throughout history have conceived and used masks as the most powerful tools to overcome the principle of individuation, the principle by which any living being possesses a singular, concrete existence, determined in time and space.
 We can express the principle of individuation in this way: I can exist as an actual human being if and only if I can be individuated as existing in a concrete place and in a given time.
 Wearing a mask allows us to escape this 'prison' (the Platonic σῶμα σῆμα, soma sema), suspend our everyday identity, be something else or someone else in a different space-time or even be projected beyond space-time.
-Graham M. Jones expresses this 'freedom' in a slightly different way, by saying that the mask is «a tool of transformation that allows its wearers to transcend themselves.».
-It is no accident that masks have been the most important objects in the traditional practices and rituals of shamans, helping them to mediate between the worlds of matter and spirit or to travel from the world here and now to the beyond, in whatever way it is conceived, and back.
+What makes this possible is the sacred nature of some masks, conceived as inhabited or permeated by the spirit they evoke.
+The human being, most often the man who wears a ritual mask and becomes a masker in a sacred masquerade gives up his own being and undergoes a psychophysical transmutation.
+In some African cultures «the costume worn with a <sacred> mask is just as important as the mask itself.
+A masker dresses in private and covers every inch of their body to conceal their identity.
+Costumes can be quite complex, made with hoops, padding, poles, and layers of fabric and raffia.» (Minneapolis Institute of Art, African Masks and Masquerades).
+By covering and hiding his own body, the masker temporarily erases his own identity.
+The mask and its costume are tools of transformation and allow their wearers to transcend themselves.
+It is no accident that masks and costumes have been the most important objects in the traditional practices and rituals of shamans, helping them to mediate between the worlds of matter and spirit or to travel from the world here and now and the beyond–in whatever way it is conceived–and back.

 Shaman Mask